Cedar Square at the heart of Blackpool town centre

 Cedar Square is a popular spot to sit awhile in the sunshine, enjoying a coffee and a bite to eat from one of the many cafes.
 Come and take a closer look at this popular area in Blackpool town centre and the adjoining Edward Street.

 Find Cedar Square just off Church Street, at the top end of St John’s Square.
-Opposite the Winter Gardens building – adjacent to St John’s Church and the side entrance of Abingdon Street market.
+Opposite the Winter Gardens building – adjacent to St John’s Church and the rear entrance of Abingdon Street market – which is of course now a new food court.

 Edward Street continues where Cedar Square ends – it’s the road along the back of the old Post Office building.
 Many of the smaller buildings and shops here have received a dramatic makeover, as part of the Quality Corridors programme.